Of all the necessary ingredients for success- perseverance, strength, imagination, relationships- perhaps the most important is discipline.

 Create your “plan of action.”
 This consists of step by step on how to actualize this area of your life from now on.
 It’s important to not go overboard at the beginning; be realistic.
 If by now you can’t exercise more than once a month, then don’t propose to do one hour of aerobics every day.
 Your goals should be accessible and reachable so that you can go forward with them.
 Discipline is like a muscle you should exercise day by day so your mind and body will stay strong.

 Learn to control the addiction towards instant gratification, which is the enemy of discipline.
 “It’s too early, I’ll start the diet tomorrow,”… “one little snack won’t ruin my diet,” “This offer is way too good to let pass,” “I’ll start exercising next month.”
 All these excuses ruin your resolution and drive you farther from your goal.

 Follow your plan for 48 days straight, which is the amount of time it takes to set a habit, according to experts.
 If you fail before the first four weeks, don’t worry, start over.
 Remember you are working to create and fortify a habit.

 Listen only to the positive voice inside your head.
 If you were never able to keep up that diet or stick to your plan, then maybe there was a negative voice inside that always brought you down or made you believe that failure is inevitable.
 Recognize that voice is only a negative thought in your mind trying to discourage you and take you back to your comfort zone.

 7. Keep Track

 Write in a journal where you track your progress.
-It is important that you see any deviation from your plans as an area of opportunity that requires attention, not as defeat.
-If you eat a sweet, it doesn’t mean that your diet is ruined forever; accept the fail and start your plan over again.
+It is important that you see any deviation from your plans as an area of opportunity that requires attention, not as a defeat.
+If you eat a sweet, it doesn’t mean that your diet is ruined forever; accept the failure and start your plan over again.
 Like the Japanese say, “If you fall seven times, stand eight.”
 At the end of the day, discipline is nothing but consistency.